IBM-AR-CARD/API-Documentation/docs/File-Upload.md

 ### `POST` - /upload

-Upload image or audio file into the backend server, please name the filename carefully before upload, as this will be the file name stored on the server, file with the same name will be overwritten.
+Upload image or audio file into the backend server.
+The file will be stored in the user's respective folder.
+Please name the filename carefully before upload, as this will be the file name stored on the server, file with the same name uploaded by the same user will be overwritten.

 !!! warning "Authorization"
     JWT Token inside request header, with key `Authorization` and value `Bearer <JWT-Token>`